Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-disable_telemetry.md

 The telemetry is collected through customer usage attribution.
 The data is collected and governed by Microsoft's privacy policies, located at the trust center.

+For more information see the [customer usage attribution documentation](https://docs.microsoft.com/azure/marketplace/azure-partner-customer-usage-attribution)

 To disable this tracking, we have included a variable called `disable_telemetry` with a simple boolean flag.
 The default value is `false` which does not disable the telemetry.
 If you would like to disable this tracking, then simply set this value to `true` and this module will not create the telemetry tracking resources and therefore telemetry tracking will be disabled.